DavidHe1127/Mr.He_HandBook/DevOps/Security/cryptography.md

 - RSA is asymmetric key algorithm while AES is symmetric key algorithm.
 - RSA lets you download a public key and use it to encrypt data while leaving private key in HSM.
 - AES however never lets the key leave HSM, rather you can generate data key through api call which you then use it to encrypt your data.
+- kms encrypt command has a 4kb limit on the plaintext input.
+To encrypt larger data, you need to call generate data key and use it encrypt your text.

 ### Refs